 Of the season winners, Tyra Sanchez is the most hated by far, as most viewers feel that her flawless runway looks did not balance out her poor attitude, and she conveniently had immunity when she would have been in the bottom two.
 Ru seems to have learned her lesson; one of the benefits of letting the season run before choosing a winner is being able to consider fans' opinions before making her choice.

 Season 6 gives us Magnolia Crawford.
 She horrified the other queens when she got in a heated argument with the judges, flat-out refused to consider the judges' critiques and thinks queens who adapt are spineless, and said she was only on the show for the exposure and to boost her ego with fan recognition (Trinity even explained to her how she could have phrased that without sounding like an entitled bitch).
-The girls are quick to point out that hundreds of other queens—including some that have auditioned for every season—would give anything to have her spot.
 Then there's the fact that she entered the challenge claiming she loved to be a trashy queen, and shared a kinship with Peg Bundy... but completely gave up when handed a Hoedown theme for the Party Box Runway Challenge, bitching about how she couldn't possibly work with things like denim and red checker and instead taking the stage in a rather uninspired cow-print dress.
 Unlike Kelly Mantle, Magnolia's elimination wasn't the least bit controversial.

 As if the producers wanted to cement her into scrappydom, in a later episode of Untucked they once again show Magnolia in the Confession Cam complaining that she doesn't like celebrity impersonation (a fan favorite) and hates Cher (after the episode featuring Cher's son and mother).
 To add insult to elimination, Adore Delano then quips that although she never met Magnolia, that she sounds dumb.